 I grew up amongst a handful of plane trees that looked like giants to a small kid.
 We played daily in front of our home on the grass square, that had nothing else but six of these trees.
 We used the trees as goalposts when kicking a ball, and when resting in the shade.
-These tree were hybrid plane trees, the Platanus x acerifolia, or London plane, and we had no clue nor interest in the scientific aspects of these trees or how they ever got there.
+These trees were hybrid plane trees, the Platanus x acerifolia, or London plane, and we had no clue nor interest in the scientific aspects of these trees or how they ever got there.
 They just quietly provided us with a lot of joy, shade and fun, and that was all we asked for.

 When in Kashmir, I visit their grandparents, the Oriental plane (Platanus orientalis, eastern plane).
 The eastern plane and the western plane (Platanus occidentalis) had a romantic momentum and their offshoot is the Platanus x acerifolia.
 The hybrid plane migrated across the globe and keeps bringing joy to daily life wherever they rooted down.

 One of the grandparents is this majestic veteran plane tree that is several centuries old and proudly stands near the ruins of a royal garden that was built 400 years ago in Kashmir.
 It is a sacred tree that should receive respect, but has been outcast and neglected by a materialistic society.
 A small structure near the tree indicates that at some point in time the place held a spiritual or sacred meaning to some people.
 These days people generally do not really see this elder tree when walking near it, or when preoccupied with gathering bhang (Cannabis indica) that grows vigorously under its crown.